Arman Durmiši

-Arman Durmiši (Arman Durmishi; born 25 June 2008) is a professional football player who plays as forward for the under-20 (Campionato Primavera 1) team of club Juventus.
-Born in Slovenia, he is a youth international for Albania.
+Arman Durmiši (Arman Durmishi; born 25 June 2008) is a professional football player who plays as forward for club Juventus Next Gen. Born in Slovenia, he is a youth international for Albania.

-Career
+Club career

-Durmiši is a youth product of Koper since 2017.
+Durmiši is a youth product of Slovenian club Koper since 2017.
 He scored 28 goals in the Slovenian U17 league and was top-scorer in the 2023–24 season.
 In the summer of 2024, he was promoted to Koper's senior team and signed a professional contract with the club.
 He debuted with Koper as a substitute in a 1–0 Slovenian PrvaLiga loss to Olimpija Ljubljana on 28 July 2024.

-On 3 September 2024, he transferred to the youth academy of Italian Serie A club Juventus on a contract until 2027.
+On 3 September 2024, he transferred to the youth academy of Italian club Juventus on a contract until 2027.

 International career

 Born in Slovenia, Durmiši is of Albanian descent.
 He is a former youth international for Slovenia, having played up to the Slovenia U17s.
 In October 2024, he decided to represent Albania internationally and was called up to the Albania U17s.
 On 17 March 2025, he officially switched to the Albanian Football Federation.